What is Bohrium

-Specific heat of Roentgenium is — J/g K.
+Specific heat of Bohrium is — J/g K.

-Latent Heat of Fusion of Roentgenium is — kJ/mol.
+Latent Heat of Fusion of Bohrium is — kJ/mol.

-Latent Heat of Vaporization of Roentgenium is — kJ/mol.
+Latent Heat of Vaporization of Bohrium is — kJ/mol.

 Specific heat, or specific heat capacity, is a property related to internal energy that is very important in thermodynamics.
 The intensive properties cv and cp are defined for pure, simple compressible substances as partial derivatives of the internal energy u(T, v) and enthalpy h(T, p), respectively: